bitfireAT/davx5-manual/settings.rst

 Past event time limit
   Number of days which events will be synchronized in the past.
 For instance, *90* (default setting) will synchronize events which are 90 days in the past and all newer events.
 Older events won't be synchronized and won't show up in the calendar anymore. **An empty value means that all events will be synchronized.**

+Default reminder
+  Number of minutes a default reminder will be created before the start of every event that:

+    * is a date/time event (= not a full-day event)
+    * doesn't have a reminder.

+  An empty value means that no default reminders will be created.
+Default reminders are only set locally, but if an event is edited and uploaded, they will be uploaded like normal reminders.

 Manage calendar colors
   When turned on, DAVx⁵ will set the local calendar colors to the colors transmitted by the server (or default green, if not sent by the server).
 To fetch updated colors from the server, see :ref:`refresh-collections`.